life

 Reply to TerryLT

-Well Terry it started in the summer of 2020.
+Well, Terry, it started in the summer of 2020.
 I had pain and blockages and attended A&E on three occasions.
-On one of those they did an ileoscopy..going in through my tummy with students standing around who had never seen an ostomy before.
-They unblocked it and the consultant said everything looked normal.
+On one of those, they performed an ileoscopy, going in through my tummy with students standing around who had never seen an ostomy before.
+They unblocked it, and the consultant said everything looked normal.
 My spout didn't look normal to me.
 It was swollen and looked different.
-I kept telling them how bad the pain was but they didn't seem to care.
+I kept telling them how bad the pain was, but they didn't seem to care.
 I had erythema ab igna on my tummy from the hot water bottle.
-I had CT and MRI scans.
-But nothing was found.
-It was after Christmas 2021 when at 11pm one night when I felt a pop in my stomach.
-I was throwing up brown liquid and in a lot of pain .
-I rang 999 and I was taken straight in.
+I had CT and MRI scans, but nothing was found.
+It was after Christmas 2021 when at 11 PM one night, I felt a pop in my stomach.
+I was throwing up brown liquid and in a lot of pain.
+I rang 999, and I was taken straight in.
 They got a consultant out of bed to come in.
 They cut me open along the same line as in 1986.
-They took a 6 inch piece of intestine away.
-They used the same ostomy site.
-Washed me out but I had peritonitis and treated with a range of antibiotics.
-5 weeks in hospital.
+They removed a 6-inch piece of intestine.
+They used the same ostomy site, washed me out, but I had peritonitis and was treated with a range of antibiotics.
+Five weeks in the hospital.
 Blood transfusion and iron infusions.
 The piece of colon was cancerous.
-They took it all out and I have yearly CT scans.
-I'm 100% well again and eating what mostly everything but chewing well.
-They apologised to me that i wasn't listened to.
+They took it all out, and I have yearly CT scans.
+I'm 100% well again and eating mostly everything but chewing well.
+They apologized to me that I wasn't listened to.
 I accepted as I know their workload was heavy.
 I don't know what caused the cancer.
 I had UC originally.
 What caused your bad colon originally?
-I had my op when I was 34 but looking back I think I had problems from when I was a young teen.
+I had my op when I was 34, but looking back, I think I had problems from when I was a young teen.
 I'm glad you're healthy and feel good.
-We're all different so I don't think you should worry about cancer.
+We're all different, so I don't think you should worry about cancer.

-Sorry this is so long but that's my story.
-It's great not to have any pain as that is the worse pain ever that you have no control over.
+Sorry this is so long, but that's my story.
+It's great not to have any pain, as that is the worst pain ever that you have no control over.
 We could be twins!
-My best wishes ,
+My best wishes,

 Megs